 According to Ohio Law, pupils must attend all sessions of school unless there are necessary reasons for being absent.
-Unless there have been prior arrangements, the parent must notify the school as early as possible
+Unless there have been prior arrangements, the parent must notify the school as early as possible on the day of student's absence.
+If the school does not receive notification by 9:00 AM on the day of absence, then an attempt will be made to notify the parents.

 - 1. Following an absence, the student should present a note to his/her teacher or the school secretary with the following information:

 - a. date of absence

 - b. reason for absence

-- c. signature of parent
+- c. signature of parent EXAMPLE:

-EXAMPLE:

-"To whom it may concern: Joe Smith was at home on 9-27-11.
+"To whom it may concern: Joe Smith was at home on 9-27-2022.
 He had the flu.

-Mrs. John Smith"
+Mrs. John Smith

 - 2. Students will show the admission slip to their classroom teachers for their signatures and to receive missed assignments. - 3.
 If there is not proper notification, the absence will be unexcused.
-Students should bring in their absence note, the day they return to school.
+Students should bring in their absence note, the day they return to school and no later than 3 days after returning.
 Any unexcused absence or suspension may result in the student receiving a "0" for class work missed.
 The student is responsible for any missed assignments, or activity of any nature that can be made up.
-We ask for the parent's cooperation to see that this is done within a five (5) day period following the absence. - 4.
-The following will be considered reasons for excused absence: - a.
+We ask for the parent's cooperation to see that this is done within a three (3) day period following the absence. - 4.
+The following will be considered reasons for excused absence:

+- a.
 Illness, injurious accident, contagious disease. - b.
 Serious illness or death in the immediate family. - c.
 Emergency medical or dental attention. - d.
 Authorized religious holidays. - e.
 Absences approved in advance by the school principal (ex.
-Up to 5 days for a family vacation) - 5.
+Up to 5 days for a family vacation). - 5.
 Any homework or tests assigned prior to the absence will be due or made up when the student returns to school. - 6.
-Parents will be permitted to use a combination of 10 parent notes or call-ins per school year.
-After the tenth parent note/call-in has been used, all subsequent absences will require a doctor's certificate in order for the absence to count as an excused absence.
-Failure to provide the school with a doctor's certificate will result in unexcused absences. - 7.
-Under provisions of the compulsory school attendance law, the principal of a school may require a doctor's certificate for absences where illness of a student appears to be excessive. - 8.
+Under provisions of the compulsory school attendance law, the principal of a school may require a doctor's certificate for absences where illness of a student appears to be excessive.
+After a student has missed 5 days in a semester, a doctor's note shall be required in order to have an absence excused. - 7.
 In grades K-6, any student who is truant for more than 10% of the required attendance days of the current grade may be retained, unless the principal and the teachers of the failed subject areas agree that the student is academically prepared to be promoted to the next grade level.
-Academically prepared, as used in this policy, means that the principal, in consultation with the student's teacher(s) has reviewed the students work and records and has concluded that, in his/her judgment as a professional educator, the student is capable of progressing through and successfully completing work at the next grade level. - 9.
+Academically prepared, as used in this policy, means that the principal, in consultation with the student's teacher(s) has reviewed the students work and records and has concluded that, in his/her judgment as a professional educator, the student is capable of progressing through and successfully completing work at the next grade level. - 8.
 Absences of one hour to one-half day shall constitute one-half day absence.
 Absence of less than one hour will constitute a tardy.
-(A.M. or P.M.) - 10.
-Students successfully completing an inpatient/outpatient drug/alcohol treatment program will not be penalized for days missed from school.
-These absences will be recognized as absence due to medical reasons. - 11.
+(A.M. or P.M.) - Students successfully completing an inpatient/outpatient drug/alcohol treatment program will not be penalized for days missed from school.
+These absences will be recognized as absence due to medical reasons. - 10.
 If it is found that a student has lice or nits, one full excused day will be given to allow time for treatment.